CS171/Homework_instructions/week-04/hw/week-04_hw.md

 	*After selecting a specific building by clicking on the SVG labels or bars, more detailed information should be presented to the user.
 That information should live in a separate column.
-Take a look at our solution to get some inspiration.*
+Take a look at our solution screenshot to get some inspiration.*

 	Just like in the lab, you will have to use D3 *event listeners* to solve this task.
 	However, in the homework, you're supposed to do more than just firing a console.log.